KDE/okular/generators/poppler/synctex/synctex_parser_readme.txt

 This file is part of the SyncTeX package.

-The Synchronization TeXnology named SyncTeX is a new feature of recent TeX engines designed by Jérôme Laurens.
+The Synchronization TeXnology named SyncTeX is a new feature of recent TeX engines designed by Jerome Laurens.
 It allows to synchronize between input and output, which means to navigate from the source document to the typeset material and vice versa.
 More informations on http://itexmac2.sourceforge.net/SyncTeX.html

-This package is mainly for developers, it contains the following files:
+This package is mainly for developers, it mainly contains the following files:

 synctex_parser_readme.txt
 synctex_parser_version.txt
+synctex_parser_utils.c
+synctex_parser_utils.h
 synctex_parser_local.h
 synctex_parser.h
 synctex_parser.c
-synctex_parser_utils.h
-synctex_parser_utils.c

-This file contains more informations about the SyncTeX parser history.
+The file you are reading contains more informations about the SyncTeX parser history.

 In order to support SyncTeX in a viewer, it is sufficient to include in the source the files synctex_parser.h and synctex_parser.c.
 The synctex parser usage is described in synctex_parser.h header file.

+The other files are used by tex engines or by the synctex command line utility:

+ChangeLog
+README.txt
+am
+man1
+man5
+synctex-common.h
+synctex-convert.sh
+synctex-e-mem.ch0
+synctex-e-mem.ch1
+synctex-e-rec.ch0
+synctex-e-rec.ch1
+synctex-etex.h
+synctex-mem.ch0
+synctex-mem.ch1
+synctex-mem.ch2
+synctex-pdf-rec.ch2
+synctex-pdftex.h
+synctex-rec.ch0
+synctex-rec.ch1
+synctex-rec.ch2
+synctex-tex.h
+synctex-xe-mem.ch2
+synctex-xe-rec.ch2
+synctex-xe-rec.ch3
+synctex-xetex.h
+synctex.c
+synctex.defines
+synctex.h
+synctex_main.c
+tests

 Version:
 --------